Menu

 • Binding and finishing.

-The following sectors are covered by the Manufacturing NIAG, but do not have specific representation:
+The following sectors were covered by the Manufacturing NIAG, but did not have specific representation:

 • Apparel manufacturing